AlienWolfX/UZ801-USB_MODEM/pages/Modifications.md

 java -jar apktool.jar d MifiService.apk -o MifiService
 ```

-2. Make modifications in the `assets` folder
+2. Make modifications in the `assets` folder or any part of the APK that you need to modify

 3. Recompile (use `android` as passphrase when prompted):